 Strategy (C.1.1).
-Create a virtual space on the MSBEOC website that provides private and public businesses to connect and share information during a disaster.
+Create a virtual space on the Mississippi Business Emergency Operations Center website that provides private and public businesses to connect and share information.

-- Outcome: Number of supporting businesses with the ability to connect amongst each other and with the MSBEOC virtually. - Efficiency: Percentage of MSBEOC registrants with the ability to operate and communicate virtually and contribute to the needs of the State during a disaster. - o Task (C.1.1.1): Implement and maintain business registration on the MSBEOC website. - o Task (C.1.1.2): Implement and maintain login information for registered businesses. - o Task (C.1.1.3): Disseminate business updates, executive orders, newsletters, and information tools via email to MSBEOC registrants. - o Task (C.1.1.4): Facilitate the procurement and delivery of supplies and resources to assist in the recovery phase of a disaster.
+• Efficiency: Percentage of Mississippi Business Emergency Operations Center registrants with the ability to operate and communicate virtually and contribute to the needs of the State during a disaster.

+- o Task (C.1.1.1): Implement and maintain business registration on the Mississippi Business Emergency Operations Center website. - o Task (C.1.1.2): Implement and maintain login information for registered businesses. - o Task (C.1.1.3): Disseminate business updates, executive orders, newsletters, and information tools to Mississippi Business Emergency Operations Center registrants. - o Task (C.1.1.4): Facilitate the procurement and delivery of supplies and resources to assist in the recovery phase of a disaster.

 State Emergency Logistics Operations Center.
-The SELOC provides warehouse space for emergency readiness commodities to meet immediate response needs to disaster areas and PPE for healthcare and first responders.
+The State Emergency Logistics Operations Center provides warehouse space for emergency readiness commodities to meet immediate response needs to disaster areas and Personal Protective Equipment for healthcare and first responders.

 Objective (C.2).
 MEMA Office of Logistics is tasked with the overall logistical operations for the COVID-19 pandemic response.
-Logistical operations include procurement, receipt, storage, management, allocation, and delivery of PPE to healthcare and local jurisdictions.
+Logistical operations include procurement, receipt, storage, management, allocation, and delivery of Personal Protective Equipment to healthcare and local jurisdictions.